 The internet has indeed grow to more places to reach more people.
-Decentralized by designed, the World Wide Web has however turned into the hands of large corporations and governments.
+Decentralized by design, the World Wide Web has however turned into the hands of large corporations and governments.
 Not what it was meant to be, but the internet has become the "world's largest surveillance network."

 The World Wide Web creator Tim Berners-Lee, is the British physicist and computer scientist better known as the "father of the web".
 He joins others in the fight for a more secure, private and neutral internet: bringing back the internet, or creating a new one.